eslint/eslint/docs/src/rules/no-restricted-imports.md

 import { DisallowedObject as AllowedObject } from "foo";

-import { "DisallowedObject" as AllowedObject } from "foo";
+import { "DisallowedObject" as SomeObject } from "foo";
 ```

 :::